MarcosLaffitte/GranMapache/README.md

 - working: updating (1) Extender A - already done, just updating it - for balanced reactions and extender paper with Long - variant: anchored isomorphism of the "remainder" graphs

-- working: implement (2) Extender B - for unbalanced reactions and extender paper with Long - variant: anchored maximum common connected induced subgraph(s)
+- working: implement (2) Extender B - for unbalanced reactions and extender paper with Long - variant: anchored maximum common induced "meta-connected" subgraph(s)

 - working: implement (3) Aligner - for multiple progressive graph aligner and rule inference through ITS alignment - variant: anchored maximum common induced subgraph